Financial Samurai

 Coming up with a sizable down payment is one of the key barriers to affording a home.
 Learning how to invest your down payment if you’re planning to buy a house is a whole other issue.

-This article will give you a framework on how to invest your down payment based on when you plan to buy.
+This article will give you a framework on how to invest your down payment based on when you plan to buy a house.
 The longer out the timeframe, the more aggressive you can invest your down payment and vice versa.

 How To Invest Your Down Payment If You’re Buying A House